Low-flow fixtures and showerheads can achieve water savings of 25%–60%. | Photo courtesy of ©iStockphoto/DaveBolton.

 The biggest cost of washing dishes and clothes comes from the energy required to heat the water.
 You'll significantly reduce your energy costs if you purchase and use an energy-efficient dishwasher and clothes washer.

 It's commonly assumed that washing dishes by hand saves hot water.
-However, washing dishes by hand several time a day can be more expensive than operating an energy-efficient dishwasher.
+However, washing dishes by hand several times a day can be more expensive than operating an energy-efficient dishwasher.
 You can consume less energy with an energy-efficient dishwasher when properly used and when only operating it with full loads.

 When purchasing a new dishwasher, check the EnergyGuide label to see how much energy it uses.
 Dishwashers fall into one of two categories: compact capacity and standard capacity.
 Although compact-capacity dishwashers may appear to be more energy efficient on the EnergyGuide Label, they hold fewer dishes, which may force you to use it more frequently.
 In this case, your energy costs could be higher than with a standard-capacity dishwasher.